Hemistone/diffvg/docs/bezier_splatting_todo.md

 - [note] For correctness parity and to avoid under‑coverage on some scenes, the current default temporarily uses stroke alpha directly (spacing normalization disabled).
 Re‑enable behind a flag after Triton backward lands.
 - [done] Centered θ at samples.
 Use central differences between neighbor sample positions for interior points; endpoints fall back to analytic tangents.
 This removes polyline-like kinks in orientation.
 - [todo] Round caps/joins approximation.
 Add endpoint/turn handling to match baseline round caps/joins using a small cap fan or analytic ellipse aligned with the normal; keep minimal extra splats.
-- [todo] Keep tiling differentiable.
-Rework tiled compositor to use additive accumulation (e.g., scatter/add or blockwise writes) so tiling can remain enabled under autograd; keep the current full-frame fallback as a debug path.
+- [closed] Keep tiling differentiable.
+Torch fallback now reuses the tiled compositor (`_composite_gaussians_tiled_diff`) during autograd so gradient-only runs avoid the full-frame recompute; retained for debuggability only (no impact on Triton performance).
 - [planned] Flat-top radial profile with a 2-Gaussian mixture to approximate a box interior and ~1 px edge rolloff; remove soft halo while preserving differentiability.
 Guarded by a config flag.
 - [planned] Along-curve anisotropy knob: decouple σx from spacing with `σx = a·Δs`, `a ∈ (0,1]`, and fold into α re-normalization so coverage remains density-invariant.
 - [planned] Cap/edge calibration to baseline AA: match endpoint caps and side-edge sharpness by aligning the edge-spread; optionally add a minimal cap fan or analytic end-ellipse.